What should seniors know about the inactivated influenza vaccine?

 Speak with a health care provider if you:

-- Have had a life-threatening reaction to a previous dose of influenza vaccine, or any part of the vaccine.
+- Had a life-threatening reaction to a previous dose of influenza vaccine, or any part of the vaccine.
 People with egg allergies can be safely immunized with the influenza vaccine

-- Have had severe oculo-respiratory syndrome (red eyes and a cough and/or sore throat and/or hoarseness) after getting an influenza vaccine
+- Had severe oculo-respiratory syndrome (red eyes and a cough, sore throat or hoarseness) after getting an influenza vaccine

 - Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified